daanbrugmans/ru-research-seminar-data-science-23-24/task_1/presentation/notes.md

   - An example of conditional diffusion models used for the generation of in-distribution graphs.

 # Impact
+- See slides

 # Reproducibility
+- The source code for D4Explainer is publicly available at https://github.com/Graph-and-Geometric-Learning/D4Explainer.
+The code can be ran from the terminal and offers varying scripts that can be ran, such as training a GNN on a dataset, training a D4Explainer model on a dataset using a trained GNN, and evaluating a trained D4Explainer model.
+- The paper includes hyperparameters for the GNNs and D4Explainer models that were evaluated.

 # Conclusion
+- See slides